 City Auditor: the person appointed to serve in the capacity provided for by Section 6.04 of the City Charter, or their designee and clerical staff acting in the City Auditor's absence.

-City Official: for purposes of this Article, the term consists of the Council Members, City Manager, City Attorney, Department Heads, or member of the Planning and Zoning Commission Members, Board of Adjustment, or Public Utilities Board.
+City Official: for purposes of this Article, the term consists of the Council Members, Department Heads, or member of the Board of Ethics, Planning and Zoning Commission Members, Board of Adjustment, Historic Landmark Commission, or Public Utilities Board.